 How can self-managed learning be used at work?

 If we think of employees as heutogogical learners, then we can think of managers as heutagogical teachers 🧑🏫 and really, not doing much teaching at all.
+We want staff development that your people actually want and need, this is how you do it.

 Let’s look at the role of teachers from the image comparing heutagogy, pedagogy and andragogy: